Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_14.md

 just created ones.
 Invite several of them — each items in the list should disappear after successful invitation.

+What's import here to notice is that each user item in the users list disappears right after the click, even before the message about the invitation was successfully sent.
+That's the latency compensation in work!

 # User Reply

 Here we are going to implement a part that is